MikiP98/SaveTheHotbar/README.md

 If `false`, all the item will stay in the exact position of your death and can only fall downwards.
 Does not do anything if `containDrop` is `true`.

+### randomDropChance

+*Defaults to `0.0` (0.0 -> 0%; 1.0 -> 100%)*
+Adds a random chance to drop an otherwise kept item
+E.g. Even when the armor should be kept, each piece will still have a change to be dropped instead, increasing the risk!

 ### containDrop

 *Defaults to `false`*